What Is Revenue?

 TR = p × q

-- Average Revenue:Average revenue is the revenue initiated per unit of production sold.
+- Average Revenue:Average revenue is the revenue initiated per unit of output sold.
 It plays a vital role in taking the decision of an enterprise’s profit.
 Per unit profit is average(total) cost subtracted by average revenue.
-An enterprise usually solicits to manufacture the amount of output that maximizes profit.
+An enterprise usually prefers to manufacture the amount of output that maximizes profit.

 AR = TR/q = p× q/q = p